thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 2 problems if you try this:

 - If the column is empty, emmmm...
-- Calculating the super type of all elements incurs an unaffordable cost!
+- Calculating the super type of all elements is very slow!

 Yet, I'll introduce a new requirement `IN_TYPES` of the query's code generation, which perfectly solves problems of column types.